railsgirlswgtn/pikachu/STORY.md

 But wait, they weren't dancing, they were evolving!

-All people evolved to a bunch of Pikachus.

 All of a sudden there is a huge explosion!
 A few people scream, but then a "whoop!" goes up, as the explosion is GLITTER!

 As Eevee arrived, the crowd cheered and the strobelights started!